 3. Upsell, cross sell, or just plain sell

-There are a lot of opportunities for you to sell additional products or services to customer who are buying from you already.
+There are a lot of opportunities for you to sell additional products or services to customers who are buying from you already.
 It just takes a little creativity and, really, just offering the sale.
-I’m going to cover a few examples about how this relates to both B2C and B2B companies.
+I’m going to cover a few examples of how this relates to both B2C and B2B companies.

 Upsell for higher volume purchase